openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 =================

-Since Docker is required to build images as well as be present on all deployed targets, the kolla-kubernetes community recommends installing the official Docker, Inc. packaged version of Docker for maximum stability and compatibility.
+Since Docker is required to build images as well as be present on all deployed targets, the Kolla community recommends installing the official Docker, Inc. packaged version of Docker for maximum stability and compatibility with the following command:

 ..
 NOTE:: Docker 1.11.0 is not compatible with Kubernetes due to some issues in Docker.
 The below command will install the latest docker and revert back to